 In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
 Food and Drug Administration regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

 Your water is regularly tested to ensure its safety.
-You can see the results of this in the table inside.
+You can see the results of this on the Table of Detected Compounds.